zine-eddine303/obsidian-notes/flowgics case study.md

 **KB Systems** specializes in delivering technological solutions to drive business growth, with their ERP software, **Flowgics**, at the core of their services.
 They also provide consulting and IT services, helping businesses streamline operations, digitize processes, and achieve their goals with efficiency and precision.

-When KB Systems embarked on their mission to provide ERP solutions through Flowgics, **I had the opportunity to design and develop their brand identity and design system from the ground up**, creating a consistent and professional visual presence across all platforms.
+When I joined KB Systems, **I had the opportunity to design and develop their brand identity and design system from the ground up**, creating a consistent and professional visual presence across all platforms.

-## The Challenge
+## Challenges

-When I joined KB Systems, they had no brand identity or website for their ERP software.
 Their key goals were:

 - To create a **funnel** that would encourage potential clients to **make contact** or request an **invoice** for Flowgics.
 - To design and develop a **multilingual, accessible, and responsive website** that would effectively showcase Flowgics' features.